LIFETIME DEAL — LIMITED TIME

 Definition of a play

-At its core, a play is a written work that tells a story through characters’ spoken words and actions, designed to be performed by actors in front of an audience.
-Unlike novels, which delve deep into internal thoughts and descriptions, plays rely on dialogue and stage direction to convey emotion and narrative.
+A play is a written work that tells a story through characters’ spoken lines and physical action, built for actors to perform in front of an audience.
+Unlike novels, where you can wander into someone’s inner thoughts for pages, plays lean on what’s said (and what’s left unsaid) plus stage direction to communicate emotion and information.

 Different types of plays